p-offtermatt/FastForward/README.md

   - `src`: The source code.
 Notable files are:
     - `Soundness/Soundness.cs`: Method `VerifyContinuousSoundness` implements continuous soundness.
     - `UtilityEntrypoints.cs`: Method `CalculateHeuristicDistance` implements the computation of a lower bound for structural reachability, explained in Section 5 of the paper.
-    - `Heuristics/Z3Heuristics.cs` and `Heuristics/Z3Utils.cs` call Z3 to solve various relaxations, e.g.
+    - `Heuristics/Z3Heuristics.cs` and `Heuristics/Z3Utils.cs` call Z3 to solve various relaxations, e.g. continuous soundness and integer unboundedness